robashton/blog/input/pages/My relationship with SOLID - Starting with S/content.markdown

     a  class should only have one responsibility
   </blockquote>

-The problem is, that most of the time, the abstractions people come up with to limit a classes responsibility are *horizontal* separations, when the true power of single responsibility lies in the vertical.
+The problem is that most of the time the abstractions people come up with to limit a classes responsibility are *horizontal* in nature.
+The true power of single responsibility however, lies in the vertical.

 Perhaps this is because they're easier to conceptualise, and easy to write frameworks and patterns for so we can feel productive in our day job - but this is really not as it should be.